Marti746/Marti746/README.md

 - 👋 Hi, I’m David Martin @Marti746
 - 👀 I’m interested in App Development as well as Software Development
-- 🌱 I’m currently learning Java, C++, Linux and ReactJS
+- 🌱 I’m currently learning Java, C++, Linux, SQL and ReactJS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me by email @ damartinco@gmail.com